2017 Fresno shootings: Legal proceedings

 On October 13, 2017, the judge set a trial date for January 8, 2018.
 The initial hearings focused on Muhammad's mental competency.
-During the hearings Muhammad shouted demands for slavery reparations and also yelled "Allahu akbar."
-Muhammad's lawyer said he continued to gathered evidence that Muhammad was incompetent to be held criminally responsible.
+During the hearings, Muhammad shouted demands for slavery reparations and also yelled "Allahu akbar."
+Muhammad's lawyer said he continued to gather evidence that Muhammad was incompetent to be held criminally responsible.
 Two psychiatrists had determined that he was incompetent but another said that he was not.
 Dr. Meloy declared Muhammad competent and stated that "He knows the "shrink talk".
 He knows how to communicate to a psychologist or psychiatrist when he's being interviewed because he knows what the psychiatrist or psychologist is looking for."
 Dr Meloy believed that Muhammad's schizophrenia was managed effectively and that it was a non factor in Muhammad's thinking to deduce right from wrong in the killings.
 On January 22, 2018, Judge Jonathan Conklin ruled that Muhammad was competent to stand trial.

 Jury selection for Muhammad's trial began on February 4, 2020 and the trial began on March 2.

 Muhammad faced four murder charges and four attempted murder charges.
 Muhammad's trial was a death penalty case.

 Muhammad testified in court that he shot and killed Carl Williams.
 He testified that he later went on a shooting spree and shot and killed Zachary Randalls, Mark Gassett, and David Jackson, and shot at three other white men.
 Muhammad confessed to trying to kill as many white men as he could.
 When asked why he shot Mark Gassett while he lay on the ground wounded from the previous shots, Muhammad admitted that his intention was "to kill him, just like the coronavirus is killing white men."
-He made several more references to the coronavirus when confessing to shooting people at the bus stop.
+He made several more references to COVID-19 when confessing to shooting people at the bus stop.

 Kori Muhammad was convicted of second-degree murder of Carl Williams, Mark Gassett, and Zachary Randalls, and was convicted of first-degree murder of David Jackson with special circumstances pertaining to hate crime on race, and four attempted second-degree murders on April 22, 2020.
 The second phase of Muhammad's murder trial was to involve a sanity phase in which it was to determine if he was sane at the time of his murders.
 Muhammad's defense team made a deal with the prosecution to remove Muhammad's possible death penalty for the murders, and for Muhammad to receive a life sentence in prison in exchange for the sanity phase of the trial to be withdrawn.
 Muhammad was sentenced to life in prison without the possibility of parole.
-Muhammad was incarcerated in the Wasco State Prison but was later transferred to the Kern Valley State Prison and has since been transferred to the California State Prison, Los Angeles County.
+Muhammad was incarcerated in the Wasco State Prison but was later transferred to the Kern Valley State Prison and has since been transferred to the California Health Care Facility, where he is currently imprisoned on 2024.